-Lauren Coyle Rosen is Assistant Professor of Anthropology at Princeton University.
-She trained as a cultural anthropologist and as a lawyer.
-She received a Ph.D. in Anthropology from the University of Chicago (2014) and a J.D. from Harvard Law School (2008).
-Her research and teaching interests lie at the intersections of legal and political anthropology, critical theory, historical ethnography, epistemology, spirituality, subjectivity, psychoanalysis, capitalism, and symbolic power.
-Her geographical focus is on Ghana and, more broadly, on Africa at large.
-She is currently an external faculty member at the Stevanovich Institute on the Formation of Knowledge at the University of Chicago.
+Professor Coyle Rosen is a faculty affiliate at the Program in Law and Public Affairs (LAPA) at Princeton.
+She is also an external faculty member at the Stevanovich Institute on the Formation of Knowledge at the University of Chicago.
 Prior to assuming her professorship at Princeton, she was a fellow at the Princeton Institute for International and Regional Studies.
-Before this, she was a lecturer on law and social studies at Harvard, as well as a fellow at the W.E.B.
+Before this, she was a postdoctoral lecturer on law and social studies at Harvard, as well as a research fellow at the W.E.B.
 Du Bois Research Institute in the Hutchins Center at Harvard.

-Coyle Rosen's recent work has appeared (as Lauren Coyle) in Telos, Transition, and Rethinking Marxism, as well as in an edited volume, Corporate Social Responsibility?
+Coyle Rosen's recent work has appeared (as Lauren Coyle) in journals such as Telos and Transition, as well as in an edited volume, Corporate Social Responsibility?
 Human Rights in the New Global Economy (University of Chicago Press; Charlotte Walker-Said and John Kelly, eds.).
 Her most recent essay, "Fallen Chiefs and Sacrificial Mining in Ghana," appeared in The Politics of Custom: Chiefship, Capital, and the State in Contemporary Africa (University of Chicago Press; John Comaroff and Jean Comaroff, eds.).

-Rosen's research has been supported by awards and fellowships from several sources, including the U.S. Environmental Protection Agency, Social Science Research Council, American Council of Learned Societies, American Philosophical Society, Wenner-Gren Foundation, Lincoln Institute, Some Institutes for Advanced Study (SIAS), Institute for Global Law and Policy at Harvard Law, and Program on the Study of Capitalism at Harvard, as well as the University Center for Human Values and the University Committee on Research in the Humanities and Social Sciences at Princeton.
+Coyle Rosen's research has been supported by awards and fellowships from several sources, including the U.S. Environmental Protection Agency, Social Science Research Council, American Council of Learned Societies, American Philosophical Society, Wenner-Gren Foundation, Lincoln Institute, Some Institutes for Advanced Study (SIAS), Institute for Global Law and Policy at Harvard Law, and Program on the Study of Capitalism at Harvard.
+Through Princeton, Coyle Rosen's resarch has been supported by grants from the University Center for Human Values, the Princeton Institute for International and Regional Studies, the Program in African Studies, and the University Committee on Research in the Humanities and Social Sciences.
 In 2016, she was awarded a 250th Anniversary Fund Award for Innovation in Undergraduate Education at Princeton.